centrifuge/documentation/docs/usage/interacting-with-node.md

 where `PATH-TO-CONFIG-DIR` is your location of the `config.yaml`.

 Open the Postman Desktop App and select the calls you want to make.
-You find more information on these calls here: [Node API](https://centrifuge-os-node-api-2.api-docs.io/0.0.5/).

-Please find examples for exchanging invoices, minting business NFTs, and the creation of other document types below:
+Please find examples for exchanging invoices, minting NFTs, and the creation of other document types below:

 ## Create an invoice